IBM-Bluemix-Docs/mass-data-migration/copy-data-smb.md

 If you need to mount the network share onto a Windows client that isn't joined to Active Directory, use the following steps.

 1. [Join the {{site.data.keyword.mdms_short}} device to Active Directory](#join-device-active-directory) if you're mounting the share to a Windows server that is joined to an AD domain.
-2. Optional.
-[Disable SMB packet signing for the client](#disable-smb-signing) if it's not required for your environment.
-3. Test the network connectivity between your computer and the {{site.data.keyword.mdms_short}} device by pinging the IP address that corresponds to the 10GbE data transfer port on the device.
+2. Test the network connectivity between your computer and the {{site.data.keyword.mdms_short}} device by pinging the IP address that corresponds to the 10GbE data transfer port on the device.
-4. From the File Explorer, right-click **Network** and then select **Map network drive...** to open the Map Network Drive dialog.
+3. From the File Explorer, right-click **Network** and then select **Map network drive...** to open the Map Network Drive dialog.

    ![Open map network drive dialog](images/map-network-drive.png)
-5. Enter the IP address that you tested in step 1, and click **Browse**.
+4. Enter the IP address that you tested in step 1, and click **Browse**.

    ![Connect to the network share](images/map-network-drive-dialog.png)

-6. From the list of network folders, select the {{site.data.keyword.mdms_short}} share.
+5. From the list of network folders, select the {{site.data.keyword.mdms_short}} share.
 Click **OK** to confirm.
-7. Click **Finish** to mount the share on your source server.
+6. Click **Finish** to mount the share on your source server.

     If you're able to ping the IP address but you're unable to mount the share, it's likely that SMB packet signing is enabled for your Windows server.
-Consider disabling SMB signing on the client and try again.
+Consider [disabling SMB signing](#disable-smb-signing) on the client and try again.
     {: tip}

 ### Disabling SMB packet signing